oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/cholesky/README.md

  The key optimization techniques used are as follows:
    1. Traversing the matrix in a column fashion to increase the read-after-write (RAW) loop iteration distance
-   2. Using two copies of the compute matrix in order to be able to read two full rows per cycle
+   2. Using two copies of the compute matrix in order to be able to read a full row and a full column per cycle
    3. Converting the nested loop into a single merged loop and applying Triangular Loop optimizations.
 This allows us to generate a design that is very well pipelined.
    4. Fully vectorizing the dot products using loop unrolling.
    5. Using the compiler flag -Xsfp-relaxed to re-order floating point operations and allowing the inference of a specialised dot-product DSP.
 This further reduces the number of DSP blocks needed by the implementation, the overall latency, and pipeline depth.
-   6. Using an efficient memory banking scheme to generate high performance hardware.
+   6. Using an efficient memory banking scheme to generate high performance hardware (all local memories are single-read, single-write).
    7. Using the `fpga_reg` attribute to insert more pipeline stages where needed to improve the frequency achieved by the design.

 ## License